RobertWHurst/Navaros/README.md

 Most APIs use `ctx.UnmarshalRequestBody(&value)` with middleware like JSON, MessagePack, or Protocol Buffers.
 The middleware reads and decodes the body for you.

 For large uploads like files, use `ctx.RequestBodyReader()` to stream the body without loading it all into memory.
 The reader respects `MaxRequestBodySize` limits (default 10MB) to prevent memory exhaustion.
+You can change the limit globally with `navaros.MaxRequestBodySize` or per-request with `ctx.MaxRequestBodySize`.
+Set to `-1` to disable the limit.

 You can set custom unmarshallers with `ctx.SetRequestBodyUnmarshaller()` for other content types.